top of page

 4_edited.jpg

 There are many approaches to the construction of a quantum computer being studied today.
 Each approach comes with limitations, drawbacks, and challenges.
-These include low-temperature requirements, phase coherence limits and scalability restrictions.
-Error sources and propagation are among the biggest concerns.
+These include: low-temperature requirements, phase coherence limits, scalability restrictions, and error sources and propagation.

 The image above is a 2D topological insulator (Bi2Te3) which is grown to be only a few quintuple layers thick and